bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeed/getting-started.md

 #### Replace to use tendermint that develop by informalsystems

-As tendermint is no longer being developed, the pricefeed module now uses the version implemented by informalsystems.
+As tendermint is no longer being developed, the pricefeed module now uses the version implemented by cometbft.
 Therefore, to replace the tendermint version, kindly add this line in `example/go.mod`.

 ```
 replace (
     ...
-    github.com/tendermint/tendermint => github.com/informalsystems/tendermint v0.34.26
+    github.com/tendermint/tendermint => github.com/cometbft/cometbft v0.34.27
 )
 ```